tomasmcguinness/matter-esp32-tiny-dishwasher/README.md

 To commission the device, follow the instuctions here https://docs.espressif.com/projects/esp-matter/en/latest/esp32/developing.html#commissioning-and-control

+## Using

 I use the `chip-tool` for most testing, since Dishwashers aren't supported in iOS or Android.

-Some example commands (based on a NodeId of 0x05)
+Some example commands (based on a NodeId of 0x05) for turning it on, selecting a program and starting it.

 ```
 chip-tool onoff on 0x05 0x01
-chip-tool operationalstate start 0x05 0x01
 chip-tool dishwashermode read supported-modes 0x05 0x01
 chip-tool dishwashermode change-to-mode 1 0x05 0x01
+chip-tool operationalstate start 0x05 0x01
 ```